temcocontrols/woo-variations-table/readme.txt

 == Feedback ==

 I'm developing this plugin for you.
-If you discover a bug, you need a feature or have any idea, let us know by posting your suggestion on the plugin forum.
+If you discover a bug, you need a feature or have any idea, let me know by posting your suggestion on the plugin forum.